AgateTravel WeLiveToServe

 Sunset time (1st - 31st): 19: 05 - 18: 51

 The daylight duration at the beginning of July is about 14.5 hours, and then gradually shortens to about 14 hours at the end of the month.
-Broadly speaking, the days are very long, so if you encounter a shower, you still have adequate time for outdoor activities.
-Getting up early to watch the sunrise may not be realistic, but watching the sunset on the top of Mount Fuji at places such as the shores of the Lake Kawaguchi at a clear moment is a pleasure.
+Broadly speaking, the days are very long, so if you encounter a shower in the day, which is usually brief, you still have adequate time left for outdoor activities.
+Getting up early to watch the sunrise may be challenging, but watching the sun setting down the Mount Fuji at places such as the shores of the Lake Kawaguchi is a pleasure.
+Statistics show that the daily sunshine duration is about 8 hours, but the number of sunny days in the whole month is extremely rare, 4 days or so.

 Is It Worth Visiting Mount Fuji in July?